Who I am, what AICAP HR is, and why this blueprint exists.

 Why this blueprint exists

-What you're about to see is one worked example - performance management and succession planning, end to end - running on a model HC report for an anonymized tech company in the transportation business.
-It's the shape of engagement AICAP HR delivers: a concrete artifact, not a slide with bullet points.
+What you're about to see is one worked example, performance management and succession planning, running end to end on a model HC report.
+A concrete artifact, built to show rather than argue.
+Not a slide with bullet points.

 What this blueprint is running on.
 And what's missing.